In the work world, you’ll rarely see more eye-rolling as you do when you announce a meeting has been scheduled.

 As you prepare for the meeting, think about how the meeting topics are of value to each person that is invited so you’ll be able to clearly articulate them.

 Focus Ensures Results

 For a meeting to be productive, it must be focused.
 In order for it to be focused, it needs to be organized.

 Organized doesn’t mean inflexible.
 You can structure a meeting and still allow for modifications based on the group’s energy and participation level around particular topics.

 Here are a few tips that I’ve found essential to creating a focused meeting.

 - Prepare a shared agenda.
 Identify discussion items, the desired outcome such as decision, discussion, brainstorm, etc., and the estimated times for each.
 Estimating time helps you be reasonable about how much can actually get done in one group sitting.
-You want to leave some breathing room to allow for flexibility in the agenda as well as an unhurried pace which in which ideas can flourish.
+You want to leave some breathing room to allow for flexibility in the agenda as well as an unhurried pace at which ideas can flourish.

 - Create a method for capturing tabled items.
-Inevitably things will come up that have the potential to distract the group from its goals for the meeting.
+Inevitably things will come up that has the potential to distract the group from its goals for the meeting.
 The group leader must be able to quickly identify the items that are not pertinent or that need further discussion.
 Those ideas can be captured on a flip chart and addressed at another time.